 - Failure by the tenant to pay their utility bills.

 - Breaking the lease early.
 A lease or rental agreement is a contract, and both parties are required to uphold its terms until the end.
 Generally speaking, if a tenant breaks it early, there are repercussions.
 Among them is the requirement to continue paying the rent still due under the lease or rental agreement.
-If they don’t, the landlord has a right to deduct the appropriate amounts from the security deposit.
+If they don’t, the landlord has a right to deduct the appropriate amount of unpaid rent from the security deposit.

 - Damage caused by tenant negligence.
 Examples of excessive damage includes a carpet soaked with pet urine, damaged or missing door locks, a broken toilet seat, and a smashed bathroom mirror.